wp-plugins/animate-it/readme.txt

 License: GNU General Public License version 2 or later License URI: http://www.gnu.org/copyleft/gpl.html

-Animate It! is a WordPress Plugin designed and developed to provide an efficient and user friendly solution to apply beautiful CSS3 animations on WordPress Posts and Text Widgets.
+Animate It! is a WordPress Plugin designed and developed to provide an efficient and user friendly solution to apply beautiful CSS3 animations.

 == Description ==
 Animate It! is a WordPress Plugin designed and developed to provide an efficient and user friendly solution to apply beautiful CSS3 animations on WordPress Posts and Text Widgets.